CONGRESSIONAL SPORTSMEN'S CAUCUS ALUMNI ASSOCIATION

 The Congressional Sportsmen’s Caucus (CSC) Alumni Association program was developed by CSF with the intention of linking previous CSC members in an alumni network.
 Members can then stay involved with protecting and advancing sportsmen’s interests through their experience with the public policy process.

-The CSC remains one of the largest and most influential bipartisan caucuses on Capitol Hill with nearly 300 members.
+The CSC remains one of the largest and most influential bipartisan caucuses on Capitol Hill with approximately 250 members.
 A united group of allies, the CSC has made significant progress in advancing the issues of interest to hunters, anglers, recreational shooters and trappers, but sportsmen must remain vigilant for opportunities to advance our traditions, as well as to deter threats to these time-honored activities.

 As CSF looks to the future, we aim to build on the legacy of advancing sportsmen’s traditions in the halls of government.